Kinetic Kidz Lab

 Kinetic Kidz Program

 The Kinetic Kidz program is intended to promote lifelong physical activity among youth.
 Personalized evaluation and small group participation phsyical activity sessions are employed to reaffirm the importance of regular engagement and to improve self-efficacy.
 The benefits of such participation will be reiterated through these individualized appointments, whereby youth learn through active gaming and other forms of physical activity.
+Meet the research team.

 Selected Research Publications